testit-tms/adapters-java/testit-adapter-junit5/Readme.md

 `TEST_RUN_ID` - id of the created test-run in TMS instance

 > TEST_RUN_ID is optional.
 If it's not provided than it create automatically.

+`ADAPTER_MODE` - mode of adapter.
+Default value - 0
+> Adapter supports following modes:
+> 0 - in this mode adapter filters tests by test run id and configuration id and sends results to test run
+> 1 - in this mode adapter sends all results to test run without filtering
+> 2 - in this mode adapter creates new test run and sends results to new test run

 ### Annotations